AbhiramE/Score-Predictor/ReadMe.md

 ## 1. Collection
-    * Item 1 The collection folder contains the code for scarping the data from the site.
+* The collection folder contains the code for scarping the data from the site.
-    * Item 2 Scraper contains all the scaper functions for specific types of data, like ground average, team average etc.
+* Scraper contains all the scaper functions for specific types of data, like ground average, team average etc.
-    * Item 3 data_file_cleaner cleans the ground averages scraped and adds that to csv file.
+* data_file_cleaner cleans the ground averages scraped and adds that to csv file.
-    * Item 4 convertor.py This file builds the dataset with the required features for first innings and second innings.
+* convertor.py This file builds the dataset with the required features for first innings and second innings.

 ## 2. Learning
     This folder contains all the model trained.